5tefan/ncagg/README.md

 #### Specify Global Attribute Aggregation Strategies

-The aggregated result file contains global attributes formed from the constituent granules.
+The aggregated netcdf file contains global attributes formed from the constituent granules.
 A number of strategies exist to aggregate Global Attributes across the granules.
 Most are quite self explanatory:

  - "first": first value seen will be taken as the output value for this global attribute